zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 editing and running commands, although some commands towards the end of the procedure requires to access the *database node*.

-Before reading further, make sure that |mesh| is correctly installed (see :ref:`mesh_single_install` or :ref:`mesh_multi_install`).
-Moreover, although it is not required, we highly suggest to use the |mesh| Administration Interface to better keep track of the configuration and changes.
+.. hint:: It is highly suggest to use the |mesh| Administration Interface to better keep track of the configuration and changes.
 Please check :ref:`mesh-gui` for directions on how to configure it and reach it.

 Finally, keep the **cluster credential password** at hand, because it is required for token generation.